 An easy addition to any trip to or from the southern part of Yosemite is the little town of Mariposa.
 This town was a supply hub during the California Gold Rush, and it feels as if you’re stepping back in time when you visit.
 John C. Frémont, the famed American explorer, politician, and husband of the even more famous (to me!)
 Jessie Benton Frémont, had claim to most of the Mariposa mining district.
 We visited the Mariposa Museum and History Center on our drive from Yosemite to Monterey, and I was excited to see some of Jessie’s things in the museum (it’s even located on Jessie Street!).
 The museum is chock full of all kinds of interesting artifacts and decor, and my kids loved exploring its hodge podge of historical items!

 Yosemite is a once-in-a-lifetime trip that every American family should do.
 Its awe-inspiring vistas and unforgettable geography are so amazing that even young children will remember their time here!

 - Cost: $35/car (good for 7 days); free with Every Kid in a Park pass

 - Gift shops located throughout the park at many visitor centers, museums, and hotels

 - Transportation: Yosemite is best seen by car.
-There are some bus tours available once you’re in the park (currently unavailable due to COVID).
+There are some bus tours available once you’re in the park.
 Our hotel also provided special guided bus tours especially for families.
 There is public transportation through YARTS.
 Yosemite is a 3 ½ hour drive from San Francisco.

 - Dining options: The park itself has many dining options, all reserved through Yosemite Hospitality.
 We had an amazing dinner experience at our hotel, Tenaya Lodge, where we celebrated our oldest son’s birthday at a Wild West-style barbeque complete with music, dancing, and activities.
 It was fantastic and such a memorable experience (pictures below)!